kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

-Module :mod:`maputils` is your toolkit for writing small and dedicated applications for the inspection of FITS headers, the extraction and display of (FITS) data, interactive inspection of this data (color editing) and for the creation of plots with world coordinate information.
+Module :mod:`maputils` is your toolkit for writing small and dedicated applications for the inspection and of FITS headers, the extraction, manipulation display and reprojection of (FITS) data, interactive inspection of this data (color editing) and for the creation of plots with world coordinate information.
 Many of the examples in this tutorial are small applications which can be used with your own data with only small modifications (like file names etc.).

-Module :mod:`maputils` provides methods to draw a :term:`graticule` in a plot.
+Module :mod:`maputils` provides methods to draw a :term:`graticule` in a plot showing the world coordinates in the given projection and sky system.
-Related to graticules, one can plot spatial rulers which show offsets of constant distance whatever the projection of the map is.
+One can plot spatial rulers which show offsets of constant distance whatever the projection of the map is.
 We will also demonstrate how to create so called :term:`all-sky plot`

-The module combines the functionality in modules :mod:`wcs`, :mod:`celestial`, and :mod:`wcsgrat` from the Kapteyn package, together with Matplotlib, into a powerful module for the extraction and display of FITS image data or external data described by a FITS header or Python dictionary with FITS keywords (so in principle you are not bound to FITS files).
+The module combines the functionality in modules :mod:`wcs`, :mod:`celestial` from the Kapteyn package, together with Matplotlib, into a powerful module for the extraction and display of FITS image data or external data described by a FITS header or Python dictionary with FITS keywords (so in principle you are not bound to FITS files).